nwon24/nlp/nlp.md

 time their training so that they could be run on the GPU.
-Still, the restriction made me think more about balancing model complexity and the size of the input dataset with the performance of that model once it was trained, which was also a useful impetus to experiment with hyperperameters.
+Still, the restriction made me think more about balancing model complexity and the size of the input dataset with the performance of that model once it was trained, which was also a useful impetus to experiment with hyperparameters.

 Improvements I could've made include documenting most of the Jupyter Notebooks a little more carefully, as well as commenting on various obtuse aspects of the